 However, if we instead focus on the player, and on each player’s development, the solution is easier.

 HS age group design (’05-’01 birth years for 2019-20):

-Our HS age groups will be treated more like an academy or player pool than like independent teams for training.
+From November through February, our HS age groups will be treated more like an academy or player pool than like independent teams for training.
 This will provide players with more options and flexibility for training and ensure we have enough healthy players for productive sessions.
 Training will include a mix of technical, tactical, physical, and psycho-social development.
-Rosters will be created and each player will be on only one team, but the training environment will help make guest playing easier for league games and tournaments.
-(Any player carded in BPYSL can play for any team within the club, as long as they are age appropriate).
+Rosters will be created (usually in January) and each player will be on only one team, but the training environment will help make guest playing easier for league games and tournaments.
+(In general, any player carded with Cincy SC can play for another Cincy SC team in a league or tournament game, as long as they are age appropriate).
 Coaches will ensure that all players are provided with a “fair” number of game opportunities.
 Rosters for leagues and tournaments, including any guest players, would adhere to the OHSAA requirement of no more than 5 players from one school on a team.